NorCz/MessageApp/README.md

 The Frontend server is based on the [React](https://react.dev/) framework, uses react-scripts for building, and is served with [local-web-server](https://github.com/lwsjs/local-web-server).
 The Backend server is based on the [Flask](https://flask.palletsprojects.com/en/) framework, uses the [SQLAlchemy](https://www.sqlalchemy.org/) engine for managing a database connection, and is run through [uWSGI](https://github.com/unbit/uwsgi).
 All the server processes are run as the `nobody` user for safety.

 The database runs on the [SQLite3](https://www.sqlite.org/) engine.
 Both the database itself and its backup copies are located on a Docker volume, which can be easily managed by the system administrator without interfering with the communication system.
 The volume is not cleared between container runs and is separate from it, which makes updating the system easy, requiring simply downloading or building a new version of the image and connecting it with the same volume.

+Backups are created in the `backups` folder within the volume.
+Restoring from a backup is trivial.
+You should first stop the server through the uWSGI interface and then replace the `project.db` database file with your chosen backup file.

 API documentation is available under the [Wiki](https://github.com/NorCz/MessageApp/wiki/MessageApp-Backend-API-Documentation) tab.